lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/01-Mister-Cocktail/README.md

 cd rails-mister-cocktail
 ```

-We then need to create the sqlite database for this new rails app.
+We then need to create the postgresql database for this new rails app.

 ```bash
 rails db:create